-If you enter into an agreement with us as a result of which you are given a password to use the password protected parts of the Site, we will ask you to provide us with certain up to date data about yourself.
+If you enter into an agreement with us as a result of which you are given a password to use the password-protected parts of the Site, we will ask you to provide us with certain up to date data about yourself.
 We maintain strict security standards and procedures with a view to preventing unauthorized access to your personal data.
 All our employees and any third parties used by us are required to observe our privacy standards.

 The personal details that we use to provide our services, as well as any information taken from you while you are using this Site, will not be passed to any organization outside of the STA group, except as required by court order or applicable law.

 When you send an e-mail to STA or visit the Site, you are communicating with us electronically.
 When you send an e-mail to STA, you consent to receive communications from us electronically in response.
 STA may communicate with you by e-mail, by updating or posting notices on the Site.
-You agree that all agreements, notices, disclosures and other communications that STA provides to you electronically satisfy any legal requirement that such communication be in writing.
+You agree that all agreements, notices, disclosures, and other communications that STA provides to you electronically satisfy any legal requirement that such communication is in writing.
 All communications with STA become the property of STA.

-Your e-mail address may be used by STA to correspond with you about information you may have requested or which may be of interest to you or to notify you about important functionality changes to the Site, and new STA services and special offers and promotions we think you may find valuable.
-If you would rather not receive this information, or would like to opt-out of receiving e-mail of this kind, simply click on the “Unsubscribe” link that appears at the bottom of any e-mail and follow the simple instructions to have your e-mail address removed from the list of customers who receive such notices.
+Your e-mail address may be used by STA to correspond with you about the information you may have requested or which may be of interest to you or to notify you about important functionality changes to the Site, and new STA services, and special offers and promotions we think you may find valuable.
+If you would rather not receive this information or would like to opt-out of receiving e-mail of this kind, simply click on the “Unsubscribe” link that appears at the bottom of any e-mail and follow the simple instructions to have your e-mail address removed from the list of customers who receive such notices.
 Your mailing address may be used by STA to provide you with print materials you have requested or which may be of interest to you.

 A cookie is a small piece of information sent by a web site that is saved on your hard disk by your computer’s browser.
-The cookie holds information a site may need to personalize your experience and to gather web site statistical data, such as which pages are visited, the internet provider’s domain name and country that our visitors come from (e.g. “aol.com” or “msn.com”) and the addresses of the sites visited immediately before coming to and immediately after leaving stagraydon.com.
+The cookie holds information a site may need to personalize your experience and to gather web site statistical data, such as which pages are visited, the internet provider’s domain name, and country that our visitors come from (e.g. “aol.com” or “msn.com”) and the addresses of the sites visited immediately before coming to and immediately after leaving stagraydon.com.
 However, none of this information is associated with you as an individual.
 It is measured anonymously and only in the aggregate.
 The information in the cookies lets us trace your “clickstream” activity (i.e., the paths taken by visitors to our Site as they move from page to page).
 Cookies do not capture your individual e-mail address or any private information about you.

-STA may use third-party advertising companies to place ads on our web site as well as third party companies to provide tracking and analysis of information and data collected from visitors to our Site.
-These companies may employ cookies and action tags (also known as single pixel gifs or web beacons) to measure advertising effectiveness.
+STA may use third-party advertising companies to place ads on our website as well as third-party companies to provide tracking and analysis of information and data collected from visitors to our Site.
+These companies may employ cookies and action tags (also known as single-pixel gifs or web beacons) to measure advertising effectiveness.
 Any information that these third parties collect via cookies and action tags is completely anonymous and STA reserves the right to provide that information and data to these third parties.

-To browse without cookies, you can configure your browser to reject all cookies, or to notify you when a cookie is set.
+To browse without cookies, you can configure your browser to reject all cookies or to notify you when a cookie is set.
 Each browser is different so check the “Help” menu of your browser to learn how to change your cookie preferences.
 Even without accepting a cookie, you can still access most of the features on STA.

 STA International works with third parties to research on its behalf the use and activities on its website.
 No personal information about you is shared.